Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 Features
 --------

-The tuleap AgileDashboard has many features including a cardwall and a backlog planner.
+The tuleap AgileDashboard has many features including a cardwall, a burndown and a backlog planner.

-The cardwall allows for the visual monitoring of an artifact's progress, the individuals who are working on it or the remaing effort.
+The cardwall allows for the visual monitoring of an artifact's progress, the individuals who are working on it or the remaining effort.

 Interactive actions currently include on the fly assigning, edition of the remaining effort and the drag'n'drop within a workflow.